chime-experiment/mkchimeenv/README.md

 # Create and Manage CHIME pipeline environments

 This package provides the `mkchimeenv` command to manage CHIME pipeline environments.
-On cedar this is probably preinstalled into the `chime/python` module.
+On cedar this is probably pre-installed into the `chime/python` module.
 If you want to install it yourself (e.g. on your own machine) it can be done using `pip` in the usual manner:
 ```